bradhowes/Joystick/README.md

 the user's thumb.
 Double-tapping on the joystick moves it back to its original position.

 In the animation above, there are two joysticks, one green and one red.
 The green is *fixed* and does not move even when the touch motion would cause a displacement larger than 1.0.
-The red joystick however is *movable*, with the base following the touch motion.
+The yello joystick however is *movable*, with the base following the touch motion.
+Base motion is optionally restricted to a `CGRect`, as is the case in the demonstration animation above.

 # Code